Skip to content

 County Governance Structure

-Delaware’s three counties represent the fewest of any U.S. state, yet they encompass significant diversity in geography, economy, and culture.
-Each county operates with its own elected government structure, including:
+Delaware’s three counties are the fewest of any U.S. state, but they vary in geography, economy, and culture.
+Each county has its own elected government, including:

 • County Council (legislative body)